 Research Incentive Account (RIA) Use Guidance

-- Research incentives must follow the University Controller's Procedure for Research Participant Incentive Payments (PDF).
+- Study incentives must follow the University Controller's Procedure for Research Participant Incentive Payments (PDF).

-- Any expenses must be substantiated to the university within 60 days after it is paid or incurred in accordance with the University’s Accountable Plan (PDF) for expense reimbursements.
+- Any allowable expense must have appropriate documentation provided to the university within 60 days after it is paid or incurred in accordance with the University’s Accountable Plan (PDF) for reimbursements.

-- Faculty stipends or salary enhancements are not allowable expenses.
+- Stipends or salary enhancements are not allowable expenses.
 However, supplemental assigned time approved by the department chair specifically for scholarly activities is allowable.

 Allowable RIA Expenses